Social Work Licensure Requirements in Kansas

 Kansas LMSW Requirements

-LMSW licensing requires a master’s degree from a program that is CSWE accredited or meets the requirements specified in Kansas statutes.
+LMSW licensing requires a master’s degree from a program that is CSWE accredited or meets the requirements specified in state code.
 Candidates must also earn passing scores on the ASWB master’s level licensing exam.
 They can work under a temporary license for up to six months while fulfilling the examination requirement.

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.